-a.
+- a.
 Approximately how many units would be provided, if any?
-Indicate whether high, middle, or low-income housing.

-86 new middle-income single-family residential homes will be provided with the project (90 total with 4 existing homes replaced).
+Indicate whether high, middle, or low-income housing. - 19 new middle-income single-family residential homes will be provided with the project. - b.

-b.
 Approximately how many units, if any, would be eliminated?
-Indicate: whether high, middle, or low-income housing.

-Four middle-income single-family residential units would be replaced with the project.
+Indicate: whether high, middle, or low-income housing. - One middle-income single-family residential home would be eliminated with the project. - c.

-c.
 Proposed measures to reduce or control housing impacts, if any: